Submitting a Form

 Residence Appeal Meetings

-As outlined in the University of Saskatchewan Residence Agreement, residents are financially responsible for their rental fees and any administration fees relating to moving out and/or unit damages.
-Exceptions for fees and policies are reviewed by the Residence Appeal Committee and all requests must be accompanied by a personal letter and supporting documentation.
+As outlined in the University of Saskatchewan Residence Agreement, residents are financially responsible for their rental fees and any administration fees relating to moving out, unit damages and/or Eviction.

 GROUNDS FOR APPEAL

-The following items may be considered grounds for appeal and you can submit a Residence Application for Appeal to meet with the Residence Appeal Committee:
+The following items may be considered grounds for appeal and you can submit a Residence Application for Appeal to meet with the Director of Consumer Services:

 All other reasons for non payment of fees or Residence withdrawal are not considered grounds for appeal and the student will be held financially responsible.